Skip to main content

 Mini-Biography

-Barbara is Associate Professor of Human Resource Management at the Durham University Business School.
+Barbara is Professor of Human Resource Management at the Durham University Business School.
 She received her PhD form the University of Vienna, Austria in 2009.
 Prior to her current position she was Lecturer of Human Resource Management at the University of York (2012-2015), before moving to the UK she worked as Assistant Professor at the Faculty of Business, Economics and Statistics at the University of Vienna (2010-2012).

 Research interests